 The genealogy of Mindan newspapers (not sure of the phases):

 I actually find 統一朝鮮新聞 fascinating but it requires a bit of contextualization.
 Wait for another post on zainichi groups of different orientations.

 朝鮮新報（merger of four smaller newspapers) 1946.6~; not related to the leftist 朝鮮新報 above.
-Some editors and writers were leftist but the owner was a profit-seeking businessman.
-There were clashes between opposing interests in the company.
+Some editors and writers were leftists, but the owner was a profit-seeking businessman.
+There were clashes between opposing camps in the company.

 新朝鮮新報 1949.5~ (opposing 新世界新聞 taking over 朝鮮新報) unclear when it stopped publishing.